Gas New Zealand

 But it was important to “never waste a good crisis”, he said.

-The crisis brought to the fore the importance of all three dimensions of the energy trilemma – sustainability, affordability and security, Kidd said.
+The crisis brought to the fore the importance of all three dimensions of the energy trilemma – sustainability, affordability and security.

 “2024 has demonstrated that the three operate together.